tWhat is bone broth?

 Emerging research project suggests that gelatine, alongside other amino acids found in bone broth, may have therapeutic potential in inflammatory bowel disease.

-Discover more digestive health recipes and tips.
+Discover more digestive health benefits recipes and tips.

 3. May support immune function